Q.How long does it take to register the trademark from filing an application?

 Additional fee is charged for this appeal.

-It may take 1 to 2 years for the judgement to come to a conclusion.
+It may take 1 year for the judgement to come to a conclusion.

 A. The examiner makes a decision that the mark should be registered.

 The document named "Decision to grant the trademark registration" is issued.

 If the reason for refusal is resolved at the 2nd stage (appeal stage), same document is issued by the chief judges.

 A. Registration fee for registering trademarks must be paid separately from expenses at the application stage.